SAP/openui5-docs/docs/Whitespaces_Concept_37deb0b.md

 </td>
 <td>

-Unicode characters are displayed well in texts and inputs, yet, they are Unicode characters and this could have an impact on the data.
+Unicode characters are displayed well in texts and inputs, however, they are Unicode characters and this could have an impact on the data.